Unique Technology for Innovative Continuous Reservoir Monitoring

 Our vision is to see reservoir engineers equipped with perfect information.

-In existing reservoirs, the level of the oil-water contact (OWC) is constantly changing as the field is developed and the location of the OWCs with time is unknown.
-If we know the pressure in both the water and the oil phase as a function of time, we can use this information to understand the distance to the OWC.
-Pressure measurements from production wells is reflecting the highest pressure, hence the pressure in the oil phase.
-The pressure in the water phase is unidentified.
+In existing reservoirs, the oil-water contact (OWC) level constantly shifts as the field develops and its location over time often remains uncertain.
+By tracking the pressure in both the water and oil phases over time, it becomes possible to determine the distance to the OWC.
+Pressure measurements from production wells typically reflect the highest pressure, corresponding to the oil phase.
+However, the pressure in the water phase remains undetermined.

-The objective of this project is to develop a tool that can measure the pressure in the thin water film present in the oil phase and based on this information monitor the distance to the free water level.
+The objective of this project is to develop a tool capable of measuring the pressure in the thin water film present in the oil phase and, based on this data, monitoring the distance to the free-water level.

-In-Situ water pressure measurement device will be developed, and data analysis methodology, using other available well data combined with analytical solutions and numerical simulations, will be the focus of this ongoing project.
+An in-situ water pressure measurement device is being developed, alongside a data analysis methodology that integrates available well data with analytical solutions and numerical simulations.
+These efforts form the core focus of this ongoing project.

-This entirely new method of measuring the water pressure and the understanding of its behavior, can be used to better plan in-fill drilling program, or to determine if a section of a specific well should be choked back before water breaks through.
+This entirely new method of measuring water pressure and understanding its behavior can be used to better plan infill drilling program or determine if a section of a specific well should be choked back before water breaks through.

 The Hydrotell technology